Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 ```
 {kotlin-runnable="true"}

-This configuration produces the same JSON structure as the example in the [Serialize closed polymorphic classes section](#serialize-closed-polymorphic-classes), but it supports `open` and `abstract` classes.
+This configuration produces the same JSON structure as the example in the [Serialize closed polymorphic classes](#serialize-closed-polymorphic-classes) section, but it supports `open` and `abstract` classes.

 > This example works only on the JVM because of `serializer()` function restrictions.
-> In Kotlin/JS and Kotlin/Native, use an explicit serializer: `format.encodeToString(PolymorphicSerializer(Project::class), data)`
+> In Kotlin/JS and Kotlin/Native, use an explicit serializer: `format.encodeToString(PolymorphicSerializer(Project::class), data)`.
+>
 > You can keep track of this issue on [GitHub](https://github.com/Kotlin/kotlinx.serialization/issues/1077).
 >
 {style="note"}